 Multiple desktops were originally added to Apple’s desktop operating system in 2009, with the release of OS X 10.5 “Leopard” — but a surprising number of users are still surprised to find the feature exists at all.

-Apple calls them “spaces” and they allow you to better organise your workspace, organize distractions and focus more clearly on the task in hand.
+Apple calls them “spaces” and they allow you to better organize your workspace, reduce distractions, and focus more clearly on the task in hand.
 It’s time to stop minimizing, maximizing, and juggling windows and take control of your precious screen space!

 Why Do I Need More Desktops?